KatherineMichel/creating-a-steakhouse-website-using-wordpress/promotion/promotion.md

 # Promotion

 Pretty Prairie, Kansas is what is known as a destination (a place that non-residents make a special trip to visit).
+It is probable that "locals" will tend to frequent the restaurant due to the convenience of close proximity.
+It is probable that residents of surrounding towns might occassionally travel to Pretty Prairie to eat at the restaurant if the food and service are reliably good.
+How can the restaurant increase the likelihood that locals and residents of surrounding towns will eat there?
+And, can the restaurant attract people who live further away, or even make money online?
 One or more of the following can be used to reach a larger audience.

 ## Audiences

-* Pretty Prairie residents
+* Pretty Prairie residents ("locals")
-* Residents of nearby towns
+* Residents of surrounding towns
-* Destination seekers
+* People who live further away/Destination seekers
+* Online customers

 ## Reputation/Buzz/Brand

 * Quality food and service
 * Awareness
 * Rustic/quaint reputation (ex.
 Yoder)

+Examples

 ## Online Promotion